GoLearnToCode/kiei925-spring17/workbook/resource.md

 **STEP 3: The View**

-When we add the route `resources :movies`, we actually promised a resource named `movies` (which we now have) and an HTML file named `app/views/movies/index.html.erb` which we don't have yet.
+Way back in Step 1, when we added the route `resources :movies`, we actually promised a resource named `movies` (which we now have) and an HTML file named `app/views/movies/index.html.erb` which we don't have yet.
 So add a file by that name, and add this code into it:

 ```
 <h1>Movies</h1>